EpicWerf/IS531/donutshop/README.md

 Let me know if something doesn't work or you have further questions

+## Files to look at (from Jackson)
+`src > components > Donuts.jsx` this is the main page housing the functions needed to get the donuts from the table and display them in HTML format

+`src > server > server.js` this is the server file that is responsible for getting the donuts from the database and sending them to the client.
+It's the backend of the app running on express.

 ## Available Scripts

 In the project directory, you can run: